Russia alleges border incursion by Ukrainian saboteurs; Kyiv claims they are disgruntled Russians

 The governor of Russia’s Belgorod region, which borders Ukraine, said that a Ukrainian Armed Forces saboteur group entered the town of Graivoron, about five kilometers (three miles) from the border.
 The town also came under Ukrainian artillery fire, he said.

-Gov. Vyacheslav Gladkov said eight people were wounded and most residents have left the area, but the situation remains “tense.”
+Gov. Vyacheslav Gladkov said eight people were wounded and most residents had left the area, but the situation remained “tense.”

 In nearby Zamostye village, a projectile hit a kindergarten and caused a fire.
 One woman was wounded in her hand, Gladkov said.
 He also reported that Russian anti-aircraft systems shot down an unmanned aerial vehicle over Belgorod region.